xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ```

-From the disassembled code we can found that the expansion occurs when passed in
+From the disassembled code we can find that the expansion occurs when the passed-in
-a TLS slot >= 0x40.
-But since VLD will enter infinite loop when it's using a TLS
+slot >= 0x40.
+But since VLD will enter infinite recursion when it sees a TLS
-slot >= 64, why this stack overflow has never been observed before?
+slot >= 0x40, why the stack overflow is never observed before?

 This question has puzzled me for quite some time: the expansion is already done
-in `TlsAlloc`, why memory allocation is still needed?
-Until I notice that the expansion
+in `TlsAlloc` for all threads, why memory allocation is still needed?
-is only applied to a **Thread** Environment Block, which means for new
+Until I notice that the expansion is only applied to a Thread Environment Block, (TEB, where `fs:[18h]` points to)
-thread, it will only expand its _own_ TLS at the first-time usage.
-All other threads'
+which means the expansion only affect the current thread.
-expansion TLS remain intact.
+All other threads remain intact.

-That's when the expansion requires memory allocation: VLD gets a TLS slot index >= 64
-and captures the first memory allocation in a new thread.

 ## Reproduce

-After above analysis, the root cause if almost clear.
-Next thing to do is how to
-reproduce this issue.
+After above analysis, we can try to reproduce the infinite recursion so that we can prove the
+conclusion is correct.

 To increase TLS slot number, simply calling `TlsAlloc` in a loop will do the trick.

-Another thing required to reproduce this issue is make sure VLD gets a TLS slot >= 64.
+Another step required to reproduce is to make sure VLD gets assigned with a TLS slot >= 64.
-To achieve this, first increase TLS slot number, then load enable VLD.
-After VLD is
+To do this, first increase TLS slot number, then load and enable VLD dynamically using `LoadLibrary` & `GetProcAddress`.
-turned on, allocate memory in a new thread.
+After VLD is enabled, allocate memory in a new thread.

 _Minimum reproduce code sample_